harvard-lil/website-static/README.md

 Hit the editor's "Preview/Download" to check your work.

-When you are satisfied, hit the "Download" button to download your draft, and follow the simple instructions to upload your draft to Github.
+When you are satisfied, hit the "Download" button to download your draft, and follow the simple instructions to upload your draft to GitHub.

 ## Adding current affiliates